kevin-js18/National-Statistics/README.md

 # National-Statistics
-A statistical evaluation of the Obama Presidency
+An analysis of national statistics for the last 10 years + results of 2008, 2012 elections